spencertipping/manhattan-model/README.md

 The command above just re-encodes the frame pairs into a movie, but it's simple enough to use the phase correlation code to generate offsets (and now we migrate the multithreading to rows of the image, rather than separate images).
+Let's do this with `v3.mp4`, another driving video.

 There's one snag to be aware of here.
 Now that we're multithreading inside a single process and sharing an output pipe, every write to stdout needs to be